 After you get your decision from the Administrative Law Judge, you should call your Social Security disability attorney to see if they have received a copy too.
-Both copies are usually mailed out on the same day.
+Winter Haven Social Security attorneys will inform you that both copies are usually mailed out on the same day.
 But, sometimes the hearing office makes a mistake and your attorney doesn’t receive a copy.
 When this happens, your attorney won’t know the status of your case, so make sure you let them know.
 If the decision has an error that needs to be corrected, your attorney will want to know and get started on the appeal or fixing the problem.

 What will happen if you lose at this hearing?